Caring For Clients Since 1958

 • You are unable to perform the duties of your job.

-You must show each of these elements with objective proof.
+You must show each of these elements, preferably with objective proof.
 Objective proof is based on facts, observation, and measurement.
 This is different than subjective proof, such as a personal description of your symptoms.
 Although you will be required to tell your doctor about your subjective symptoms, the insurance company is primarily interested in objective tests and other evidence.

 Proving Disability Date And Last Date Worked

 Your doctor and employer should keep records of relevant dates; however, it is your responsibility to obtain those records for the insurance company.
 You can prove the onset of your disability by providing doctor’s office notes indicating a specific date at which your doctor concluded that your condition became so severe that you could no longer work.
-If you do not have such specific records, you may have to prove with other objective evidence that you were unable to work as of a certain date.
+If you do not have such specific records, you may have to prove with other evidence that you were unable to work as of a certain date.

 The last date you worked will be recorded by your employer.
 You may have access to those records through your human resources department or through your immediate supervisor.
 If the date does not match your onset of disability date, you may have to provide additional evidence to your insurance company regarding why your last date worked differs.